datastring/forgetful-notes/content/lists/Quotes Collection.md

 ## Motivational Quotes

-> “Be regular and orderly in your life, so that you may be violent and zriginal in your work.”
+> “Be regular and orderly in your life, so that you may be violent and original in your work.”

 > "Better done than perfect."
 Perfectionism is nothing but _fear_.
 Conquer it.